CruGlobal/know-god-web/README.md

 ### Deploy

 - Push to `staging` to auto-deploy to stage.knowgod.com
-- Push to `master` to auto-deploy to knowgod.com
+- Push to `main` to auto-deploy to knowgod.com